usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Totality_, by Natural Information Society, Bitchin Bajas
+- _卵_, by betcover!!
 - _Somoku Hodo_, by Hakushi Hasegawa
 - _Cult Subterranea_, by Celestaphone, Dealers of God